Treasury

 2. **Restricted Withdrawals**: Only the contract’s owner can withdraw funds, specifying the token address, amount, and recipient.

-3. Non-Reentrant Calls: Uses ReentrancyGuard to prevent complex re-entrancy exploits during withdrawals.
+3. **Non-Reentrant Calls**: Uses `ReentrancyGuard` to prevent complex re-entrancy exploits during withdrawals.

-By implementing the ITreasury interface, Treasury provides a standardized API (the withdraw function) and emits an event (TokenWithdrawn) whenever funds are moved out.
+By implementing the `ITreasury` interface, **Treasury** provides a standardized API (the `withdraw` function) and emits an event (`TokenWithdrawn`) whenever funds are moved out.

-Inherited Contracts and Interfaces
+### Inherited Contracts and Interfaces <a href="#inherited-contracts-and-interfaces-10" id="inherited-contracts-and-interfaces-10"></a>

 **Additional External References**:

-• SafeERC20, IERC20 (OpenZeppelin): Used to safely transfer ERC20 tokens in the withdraw function.
+* **SafeERC20, IERC20 (OpenZeppelin)**: Used to safely transfer ERC20 tokens in the `withdraw` function.

-• Address (OpenZeppelin): Provides the sendValue method for securely transferring ETH.
+* **Address (OpenZeppelin)**: Provides the `sendValue` method for securely transferring ETH.

-State Variables
+### State Variables <a href="#state-variables-8" id="state-variables-8"></a>

 The **Treasury** contract does not introduce mutable storage variables beyond those inherited from its parent classes.
 However, it defines: